 - Ryuk states any Death Note user goes to neither heaven nor hell when they die.
-An ending flashback reveals the truth: there is no Heaven or Hell, just Cessation of Existence.
+An ending flashback reveals the real meaning of this: there is no Heaven or Hell, just Cessation of Existence.

 - The Relight special of the Anime makes this a bit more ambiguous.
 At the beginning of the special, Ryuk is talking to another Shinigami.
 Said Shinigami bears striking similarities to that of Light (though not in appearance since the Shinigami is a walking skeleton) leading to theories that the two are one and the same.
 However, it's never been officially stated if this is true or not.

 - In the Dragon Ball universe, it's said that people killed by King Piccolo or his minions are left floating between life and death, unable to go to Other World.
 The fact that Goku and Raditz don't meet this fate after Piccolo Jr. kills them is a sign of his impending Heel–Face Turn.